Health & Safety Procedures

 What will happen to my annual pass?

-Annual passes that were set to expire on or after March 16, 2020 will be extended by two (2) months amid the COVID-19 closure.
+Annual passes that were set to expire on or after March 16, 2020 will be extended by three (3) months amid the COVID-19 closure.
 This extension will occur automatically.
+This extension will not be given to new pass purchases.

 These precautions are temporary and are subject to change at any time based on the recommendations of the Center for Disease Control and Prevention (CDC), State of Florida and Brevard County.
 Please be patient as we continue to monitor the situation and make adjustments to keep our guests and staff healthy.
 Please remember there is an inherent risk of exposure to COVID-19 in any public place where people are present.